JieHu1996/DeformableMamba/README.md

 `bash tools/dist_train.sh <CONFIG PATH> <GPU NUM>`

-For example, train the model on SynPASS dataset with 4 GPUs:
+For example, train the model on WoodScape dataset with 4 GPUs:

-`bash tools/dist_train.sh configs/deformableMamba-mini/deformableMamba-m_synpass_160k.py 4`
+`bash tools/dist_train.sh configs/deformableMamba-mini/deformableMamba-m_woodscape_160k.py 4`

 ## Test

-Download the trained models from GoogleDrive and save in ./ckpts as:
+Download the trained models from GoogleDrive and save in ./ckpts/trained as:

 ```
 ├── trained